Feels like a dream: Cleaner in UAE awarded Dh100,000, has no plans to quit job

 When Khaleej Times suggested that her recent windfall could significantly boost her financial situation and possibly render her free from the need to work, Pameela responded, "I have lots of responsibilities."

 Translating Pameela's response, Mohammed Salman conveyed, "She incurred a substantial loan for constructing her house.
-Additionally, she borrowed money for her son and daughter's weddings, and took a loan to purchase gold jewellery for Gayatri.
+Additionally, she borrowed money for her son and daughter's weddings, and took a loan to purchase gold jewellery.
 The Dh100,000 will be immensely helpful in alleviating her financial burden and settling these loans."

+Sreeja informed, "Pameela borrowed money in India, an amount equal to Dh55,000, to build her house and an additional Dh40,000 to cover two wedding expenses."

 When the money is transferred to her account, Pameela intends to set aside Dh20,000.
 Expressing a sense of relief, she remarked, "I will use the funds to pay off my loan, and begin saving from my salary from now on."